fshabashev/sentiment_analysis/README.md

 Sentiment analysis project
 ==========================

 Sentiment analysis and active learning algorithms.
-Entire code is written on Python.

 Purpose of this project is to create active learning algoritms for sentiment analysis problem.
 The entire code is written on python.